vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 - Each checkin into a branch on the official repo will run the full set of tests.
-  - On success or failure, the compiled binary and all relevant logs will be posted as a docker image on Docker Hub with a tag <branch>-<build>
-    (Ex: kerneltime/docker-vmdk-plugin:docker-image-plugin-76)
-  - Developer can pull the image using docker pull and debug.

 - On Pull Requests the full set of tests will be run.
   - The logs for the build and test will be posted to the CI server.